Various Roads, Faversham in the Borough of Swale - Amendment 18: Waiting Restrictions

 • South Road – DYL

 • St Mary's Road – on both sides from the boundary of 52/54 St Mary’s Road remove part of the Permit Holders Bay and dog bone marking for a distance of 8 metres and replace with pedestrian crossing point.
+This site has been abandoned and will not go ahead.

 The Bus Stop Clearways on Lower Road are listed on here for information only and are not part of this consultation.

-This order is being made for the following reasons:
+This order has been made for the following reasons:

 • for avoiding danger to persons or other traffic using the road or any other road or for preventing the likelihood of any such danger arising